 People prefer companies that stand up for something.
-As a matter of fact, more than 90 percent of millennials would prefer to work with a brand that supports a relevant cause.
+As a matter of fact, two in five consumers would prefer to work with a brand that supports a relevant cause.
 They want to give their money to brands that have a positive social impact.
 This is why it’s not hard to realize that if you truly want to connect with your target consumers, you need to do it through purpose-driven content marketing.

-On that note, let’s have a look at the four crucial steps that you need to conduct do define, and use your brand purpose to create content that resonates with your customers.
+On that note, let’s have a look at the four crucial steps that you need to conduct to define, and use your brand’s purpose to create a content marketing strategy for eCommerce that resonates with your customers.

 1. Understand That Purpose Matters

 Brand purpose is the reason that your business exists that has bigger goals and motivations than profits.
 If you look at some of the brands that implement purpose-driven content properly, you can’t help but distinguish the difference from other companies in the industry.

 For example, Dove always produces inspirational content that acknowledges women’s self-esteem by emphasizing that the real beauty of women is skin deep.
 Their content campaign revolves heavily around projecting a positive body image for women.